okwolf/hyperapp-fx/README.md

 withEffects(app)({
   actions: {
     click: () => clickEvent => {
-      // clickEvent has the props of the client event }
+      // clickEvent has the props of the click event
+    }
   },
   view: () => h("button", {